 An injured person who successfully proves the elements of a negligence lawsuit may be able to get damages from any defendants who are held accountable.
 In Georgia, disfigurement and scarring are compensable injuries for which a victim may receive compensation.
 To prove these damages, the victim will generally submit medical records and first-hand testimony about the extent and effect of the harm caused by the accident.

 If you suffered from scarring or disfigurement in an incident caused by another person’s carelessness, you may be entitled to compensation.
 The Bethune Law Firm has significant experience helping accident victims throughout Georgia.
 After learning about the facts of your case, injury lawyer Terrence R. Bethune can advise you about the legal options that you may have.
-Call 1-800-INJURED or fill out our online contact form to schedule a confidential consultation.
+Call 1-800-INJURED or fill out our online contact form to schedule a confidential free consultation.